anshulbaliga7/flutter-project/README.md

 3. Run `flutter pub get` to install the project dependencies.
 4. Run `flutter run` to launch the app on your device or emulator.

-That's it!
 You should now be able to explore and use the app for managing orders in restaurants.

-## Display
 ## Display
 ![Output](output.png)